Betta Edu

 Betta Chimaobim Edu (born 27 October 1986) is a Nigerian medical doctor and politician.
 She served as national women leader of All Progressive Congress.
 She was Cross River State Commissioner for Health until her resignation in 2022.
 She was also National Chairman of the Nigeria Health Commissioners Forum.

-Education
+Early life and education

-Edu completed her secondary education in 2001 at the Federal Government Girls College, Calabar and obtained her first degree in medicine and surgery from the University of Calabar in 2009.
+Edu was born on 27 October 1986 in Lagos, Nigeria.
+She completed her secondary education in 2001 at the Federal Government Girls College, Calabar and obtained her first degree in medicine and surgery from the University of Calabar in 2009.
 She has a Post Graduate Diploma in Public Health for Developing Countries from London School Hygiene & Tropical Medicine, a master's degree in Public Health in Developing Countries from London School of Hygiene & Tropical Medicine and Doctor of Public Health from Texila American University.

 Career

 In 2015, Edu became the youngest person to be appointed Special Adviser to the Executive Governor of Cross River State Benedict Ayade on Community and Primary Healthcare.

 In 2020, she became chairman of the Cross River State COVID-19 Taskforce.
 In August that year, she was appointed National Chairman of the Nigeria Health Commissioners Forum.
 Edu is a Fellow of the Royal School of Public Health and the African Institute of Public Health Professionals.
 Edu became the youngest national woman leader of the All Progressives Congress (APC) in March 2022.

 In July 2023, the state women leaders of the All Progressives Congress (APC) from all 36 states of Nigeria including the Federal Capital Territory (FCT) passed a vote of confidence on Edu.
 They did this during their visit to President Bola Ahmed Tinubu at the Presidential Villa, Abuja.

 Also in July 2023, the Federal Government of Nigeria through the Maryam Babangida National Center For Women Development, headed by DG Asabe Vilita Bashir, in collaboration with the Ministry of Women Affairs and Social Development awarded Edu the Award of Excellence in Leadership for gender inclusion and women empowerment.
 This is in recognition of her commitment to championing the empowerment of women, children, and other vulnerable groups in Nigeria.

 In July 2023, President Bola Ahmed Tinubu nominated Edu for a ministerial position as the Nigerian Senate unveiled 28 nominees for ministerial appointments, making her the first female minister from Cross River State and the youngest minister at the Federal Executive Council of Nigeria in the Fourth Nigerian republic.

 In August 2023, Edu was sworn in as minister of humanitarian affairs and poverty alleviation and the All Progressives Congress replaced her as national women leader.